Temper Tantrum Trouble!

 As the ‘terrible two’s’ turn your little angels into fiends, all you can do is to not pull out what is left of your hair.
 The good news is that while temper tantrums are a huge roadblock, handled with reason and tact, they pass quickly enough to leave no scars!

 You scream, I scream!!!

 “Temper tantrums can start occurring from the age of 7 months onwards, when a child may start holding his breath and stiffening his body.
-But in most cases these behavioral issues peak between the ages of 2 and 8 years,” says Dr Sippy.
-Atypical temper tantrum is when the toddler experiences a sudden fit of rage seemingly without reason or prior warning.
-Children between these ages are usually able to understand most of what is said around them, but do not have the ability to express themselves quite as succinctly.
+But in most cases these behavioural issues peak between the ages of 2 and 8 years,” says Dr Sippy.
+A typical temper tantrum is when the toddler experiences a sudden fit of rage seemingly without reason or prior warning.
+Children between these ages are usually able to understand most of what is said around them but do not have the ability to express themselves quite as succinctly.
 Sounds frustrating?

 The calming touch

 When the storm breaks, it can take any form.
 While some children scream and shout, others might pelt you with sharp little blows.
 On almost every occasion the exhausted, panic-stricken and usually clueless parent will step up with nothing short of a meltdown of their own.
 Now, as the old adage goes, two wrongs do not make a right, two tantrums do not end a fight!
 Trying to counter your child’s fit of rage with one of your own only goes to worsen the situation.
 Threats, spanking and pleading are of no use either.